Sendrowski/fastDFE/docs/_build/html/_sources/reference/R/config.rst.txt

    inf <- fastdfe$BaseInference$from_config(config)

-A configuration file typically looks like this:
+A configuration file typically looks like this, and reflects the parameters of :class:`~fastdfe.base_inference.BaseInference`, :class:`~fastdfe.joint_inference.JointInference` and :class:`~fastdfe.config.Config`.

 .. code-block:: yaml